Ramasubramanian/ramasubramanian.github.io/posts/composing_functions.md

 Let us consider this from a performance perspective, `flatMap` way uses more lambdas (which are supposed to less performant than simple method calls), at the same time throwing exception might incur more cost than returning a value due to stacktrace and stuff.
 I don't have evidence for both the claims, perhaps some micro benchmarking can assert the same.

 Apart from `flatMap` other methods like `fold` have been immensely useful.
-In all the controllers the `Either` would be folded to an `ResponseEntity` for Spring MVC as show below which was easy to read and uniform.
+In all our controllers the `Either` would be folded to an `ResponseEntity` for Spring MVC as show below which was easy to read and uniform.

 ```java
     @RequestMapping(value = "/performanalysis", method = RequestMethod.GET)